TykTechnologies/tyk-docs-hugo/tyk-docs/content/tyk-apis/tyk-gateway-api/api-definition-objects/custom-analytics.md

     - /tyk-rest-api/api-definition-objects/custom-analytics/
 ---

-`tag_headers` is a string array of HTTP headers which can be extracted and turned to tags.
+`tag_headers` is a string array of HTTP headers that can be extracted and transformed into tags.

 For example if you include `X-test-header` header in the `tag_headers` array, then, for each incoming request Tyk will add a `x-test-header-<header_value>` tag to the list of tags in the request analytic record.